 For remote work, communication is incredibly important.
 Establish rules for how you and your employees should communicate from the get-go and stick to them.

 Be clear about which channels should be used for what purposes but don't neglect the need for casual conversations either.
 For example, a Slack channel can serve as a virtual water cooler.
-Even though encouraging employees to divert their attention from work might sound counterproductive, creating a designated virtual space to talk freely has been proven to help build connections, improve morale, and ultimately develop better organizational cultures.
+Even though encouraging employees to divert their attention from work might sound counterproductive, creating a designated virtual space to talk freely has been proven to help build connections, improve morale, a cohesive identity and ultimately develop better organizational cultures.

 While you can conduct regular check-ins via email, you might consider clarifying the intent behind your messages by using emojis or more descriptive words.
 However, a better idea is to allow more time for video calls and one-on-ones.
 Video calls are especially important for hard conversations — no one should be told they are an under-performer through an email.